Doctoral Programme in Physical and Chemical Sciences - for the Doctoral Candidate

 - Propose Opponent and Custos to the Faculty together with your supervisor

 - After you have been granted a printing license, publish your thesis

-- Deliver one copy of the printed thesis to the Faculty of Science and Engineering and one copy to the Rector
+- Deliver one copy of the printed thesis to the Faculty and one copy to the Rector

 - Fill in the announcement of the public defence of a doctoral dissertation to the University Communications

 - Prepare a press release of the dissertation in Finnish